JOSEPHOMOTOSHO/Tobams-User-management/README.md

 ## Setup
 * Copy keys present in `.env.example` file into `.env` file and put in values

-* If you have mongo or redis installed locally you can run the server using `yarn dev` or run `yarn build` then `yarn start`
+* If you have mongo or redis installed locally you can run the server using `npm run dev` or run `npm run build` then `npm run start`

 * You can also use the `docker-compose up` command to spin up the server along with a mongo and redis database